Manuel Lanzini: 2013–14 season

-Al Jazira Club
+Al Jazira

-On 6 August 2014, prior to the beginning of the 2014 Torneo de Transición Championship and Copa Sudamericana 2014, Lanzini transferred to the Al Jazira Club in the UAE Pro-League for $6,000,000 four-year deal, with a salary amounting to $12,000,000 in 3 years.
+On 6 August 2014, prior to the beginning of the 2014 Torneo de Transición Championship and Copa Sudamericana 2014, Lanzini transferred to the Al Jazira in the UAE Pro-League for a $6,000,000 four-year deal, with a salary amounting to $12,000,000 in three years.
 This made him the youngest foreign player to play in the UAE Pro-League, at just 21 years old.
 He was signed as a replacement for Marseille-bound Abdelaziz Barrada, and had been courted by clubs in England, Spain, Italy and Turkey.